-We have reviewed the accompanying financial statements of Friends Meeting of Washington (a nonprofit organization), which comprise the statement of financial position as of June 30, 2020 the related statements of activities, changes in net assets and cash flows for the year then ended, and the related notes to the financial statements.
+We have reviewed the accompanying financial statements of Friends Meeting of Washington (a nonprofit organization), which comprise the statements of financial position as of June 30, 2021 and 2020, and the related statements of activities, changes in net assets and cash flows for the years then ended, and the related notes to the financial statements.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of company management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.